 Manuela and Rick Bateman went to Suriname for two weeks during the latter part of October to early November 2018.
 For the most part, we birded independently.
-At the Fredberg, we were guided by lodge owner, bird guide, and forest-ninja Fred Pansa.
+At the Fredberg, we were guided by lodge owner, and bird guide and forest-ninja Fred Pansa.

 We had been interested in Suriname for quite some time before going.
 We read about its pristine interior locations and became aware of it as a possible birding location after browsing through the Bradt Guide to Suriname by Phillip Briggs at a London bookstore.
 Mr. Briggs has written several Bradt guides to African destinations that we have used in the past and we trusted his estimation of the country as relaxed, welcoming, intriguing and beautiful.
 We were not disappointed.
-Suriname is all of those things in addition to being somewhat of an off-the-beaten path option for birders, especially considering that only the Dutch can reliably locate Suriname on a map!
-It’s also the best value for travel amongst the three Guianan countries (Suriname, Guiana, French Guiana) for those looking to see Guianan ‘specials.’
+Suriname is all of those things in addition to being a somewhat of an off-the-beaten path option for birders, especially considering that only the Dutch can reliably locate Suriname on a map.
+It’s also the best value for travel amongst the three Guiana countries (Suriname, Guiana, French Guiana) for those looking to see Guiana specials.

 Although Dutch is far and away the main European language spoken, we got by swimmingly with English and we were pleasantly surprised that nearly everyone spoke English (especially in the capital).
 Because we speak German and English, reading signs and understanding Dutch was not a problem.
 Moreover, the people we met were friendly, interested, and extremely helpful.
 We can’t recommend Suriname enough as an extremely relaxed South American destination to bird.

 We bought the Bradt Guide to Suriname about a year and a half in advance of actually going.
 We put off the trip as the KLM flights from Amsterdam can be quite pricy (though very quick) and we hoped that at some point the price of the flight would fall to within our budget.
 When it finally did, we paid just over EUR 800 per ticket (from Munich, via Amsterdam), which is still far more than we paid to Brazil, most countries in Africa, the USA or Asia.
 This was cheap confiding the flights had been going for as much as EUR 1400!
 Ouch!

 Somewhat more information is available about birding in Suriname in Dutch and not very much in English.
-Thankfully, two separate trip reports were published at cloudbirders.com from 2017 in English by Dutch birders Remco Hofland (26 Nov – 12 Dec 2017) and Teus Luijendijk (23 Feb – 13 March 2017).
+Thankfully two separate trip reports were published from 2017 in English by Dutch birders Remco Hofland (26 Nov – 12 Dec 2017) and Tues Luijendijk (23 Feb – 13 March 2017).
 In particular, Remco Hofland’s report is extremely detailed and highly recommended.
 They seemingly saw it all, but they also had guides at more places and the ear of a seasoned local can make all the difference, especially in dark forests.
 Thank you to Remco and Tues.

-Field Guide: There is a dedicated field guide to Suriname, namely the Field Guide to the Birds of Suriname featuring plates by Ber van Perlo.
+There is a dedicated bird guide to Suriname, namely the Birds of Suriname featuring plates by Ber van Perlo.
 I am not a huge fan of this book but it does narrow things down considerably in comparison to using a guide from Columbia, Brazil or Venezuela.
 In addition, the glue melted off the spine of the book and it basically fell apart in the field.
-For a book published in 2016, the design, layout and usability are dated.
-The plates are overloaded with species and there are no range maps.
-In spite of these shortcomings, the book was serviceable for making an ID and contained a wealth of interesting information.
-We were glad to have it.
+For a book published in 2016, the design, layout and usability are straight out of the 1970s.
+The plates are overloaded with species on most pages and there are no range maps.
+In spite of these shortcomings, the book was serviceable for most things and we were glad to have it.
 Still recommended.

 It wasn’t completely obvious to us how best to tackle the topic of transport in Suriname before leaving.
 Our original goal was drive to every location by ourselves.
 Driving to Fred’s Place in a high-ground-clearance vehicle would have been very doable.
 The logging road through the jungle to Fred’s is not problematic: It is flat, wide and in excellent condition.

 The road to Brownsberg, however, is another thing entirely, and in hindsight we were glad that we didn’t try to tackle this on our own though we certainly would have made it just fine with the right vehicle.
-The challenge is to rent a vehicle capable of making the long ascent to the Brownsberg plateau from Brownsweg without possibly damaging the rental.
-All the rental companies we contacted expressly forbid even driving at all on an unsealed road (of which there are many) let alone a road in such poor condition.
+The challenge is to rent a vehicle capable of making the long ascent to the Brownsberg plateau from Brownsweg without possibly damaging the car.
+All the rental companies we contacted expressly forbid even driving at all on an unsealed road (of which there are many) let alone a road in this poor condition.
 Before renting, Ross Rental Car asked us to list where we intended to go.
-Put off by this, we decided to rent a small car instead and self drive just part of the trip.
+Put off by this, we decided to rent a small car instead and not go it alone.
 Being unwilling to take the risk in this instance was probably wise.
 The road to Brownsberg is steep, full of deep big holes that look like ponds and there is a fair amount of traffic on it at the weekend.
 It also rains regularly at the Brownsberg because of its elevation at over 700 m.
 Fred told us no one feels responsible for this road and so no one fixes it.

-In the end, we rented a car (http://rossrentalcars.com) for the first 6 days to visit the sites around Parimaribo.
-We then had Fred pick us up at the airport on day 7 and later drop us off at the top of Brownsberg in his vehicle after our stay at the Fredberg/Fred’s.
+So instead, we arranged to have Fred bring us to the top of Brownsberg in his vehicle.
 Once at the top, everything can be done on foot (though birding the long access road with a car would have been very rewarding).
-There is only one driver at Brownsberg who will gladly take you down for the extortionate price of 400-500 SRD.
+There is only one driver at the top who will gladly take you down for the extortionate price of 400-500 SRD.
 This price, like many things at Brownsberg continues to go up.
-If you are a bigger group or can find others who want to go down at the same time then this price isn’t so bad.
+If you are a bigger group or kind find others who want to go down at the same time then this price isn’t so bad.
 At the weekend Brownsberg gets busy.
-Most weekday guests wanted to leave before it got busier, so maybe time going down for Saturday and share the taxi costs like we did.
-From Brownsweg we took at taxi back to Zanderij from Fargo’s Place.
-Fargo’s Place is a gas station/supermarket area in Brownsweg that is somewhat of a tourist transport hub.
+Most weekday guests wanted to leave as soon as this happened so maybe time going down for Saturday and share the taxi costs like we did.
+From Brownsweg we took at taxi back to Zanderij from Fargo’s place.
+Fargo’s place is a gas station/supermarket area in Brownsweg that is somewhat of a tourist transport hub.
 A taxi from town might be cheaper.

-Remco Hofland in particular describes all these areas in detail in the aforementioned trip report, which is available at cloudbirders.com.
+Remco and Tues describe all these areas in detail in the aforementioned trip reports, which are available at CloudBirders.com.
 We did not visit Bigi Pan, though I wish now that we had made the time to see the western area along the coast.
 We skipped Warappa Creek because the boat trip is expensive.
-In hindsight, I would have rather skipped Weg naar Zee (a coastal location) in favor of doing an afternoon drive out to Bigi Pan and overnighting.
+In hindsight, I wish we had skipped Weg naar Zee (a coastal location) in favor of doing an afternoon drive out to Bigi Pan and spending the night.

 To see some of the specialties (COTR) and other cotingas etc., one used to have to fly or boat to an interior location.
 Now that Fred’s Place has opened up, this is no longer necessary.
 So instead of taking a domestic flight, we spent 6 wonderful (though somewhat expensive given how we usually travel) days with Fred.
 We don’t regret it at all.

 That being said, one of the reasons we first became interested in Suriname was to see some truly unspoiled forest.
-This surely exists at e.g. Kabalebo Nature Resort or other deep interior spots.
-But we didn’t have the time or the budget to do both Fred’s Place and Kabalebo and so we chose Fred’s instead.
+This surely exists at Kabalebo Nature Resort.
+But we didn’t have the time or the budget to do both Fred’s Place and Kabalebo and so we chose Fred’s.
 We saw an incredible number of birds with Fred that we likely wouldn’t have seen or not nearly as well without him.
 Highly recommended.
 That being said, the area around Fred’s is being ‘selectively’ logged by the Chinese.
 This is likely nothing new to those of you have birded nearly anywhere ever, but it is worth keeping in mind.
 Mammals are certainly better in the undisturbed interior.